FrogBomb/lwf_test/README.md

 ##Basic Usage:##

-The main tools in this module are the "makeTester" wrapper function, and the "Tester" attribute bound through the wrapper.
+The main tools in this module are the "makeTester" wrapper function, the "Tester" method bound to the wrapper, and the "printFinalResults" helper function.

-The simplist use case is this:
+The simplist use case is the following:
 ```python
     @makeTester()
     def myFunction(a, b, c):